dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

-*For example, we can have a declaration `Distance d = 1;`, and it may be transformed into `Distance d = Distance.fromInt(1);` where `Distance.fromInt` is an implicit constructor declared in an accessible static extension with on-class `Distance` whose parameter type is `int`.*
+*For example, we can have a declaration `Distance d = 1;`, and it may be transformed into `Distance d = Distance.fromInt(1);` where `Distance.fromInt` is an enabled implicit constructor declared in an accessible static extension with on-class `Distance` whose parameter type is `int`.*

-First, we need to introduce the notion of an _assignment position_.
+First, we need to introduce the notion of an assignment position.

-An expression can occur in an assignment position.
-This includes being the right hand side of an assignment, an initializing expression in a variable declaration, an actual argument in a function or method invocation, and more.
+An expression can occur in an _assignment position_.
+This includes being the right hand side of an assignment, an initializing expression in a variable declaration, an actual argument in a function or method invocation, the right operand of a binary operator, and more.

 *This concept is already used to determine whether a coercion like generic function instantiation is applicable.
 In this document we rely on this